ripyanr/canvas-api-php-library/README.md

 - Rewrite for new Client format
 - Rework pagination bug in Guzzle adapter where pagination failed if other query parameters were present
+- `using()` method is now temporary and does not overwrite original Client setting on API class

 ## 0.2